DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 Using a separate storage network for replication traffic is recommended, because of the traffic volume, and for security reasons: unauthenticated rsync daemons will listen on the management interfaces.

+Radosgw and Swift is mutually exclusive in this setup, since they're using the same service ports (8080).

 Configuring the storage can be done in the inventory:

 ::